OSM-Catalan/LangToolsOSM/README.md

 CLI tools to help with the localisation of OpenStreetMap.
 Edit ```name:LANG``` and ```name``` keys, always supervised by the user.
+See [Multilingual names](https://wiki.openstreetmap.org/wiki/Multilingual_names) for the OpenStreetMap rules and best practices.

 # Requirements

-This tool requires the python3 intrepreter.
+This tool requires the python3 interpreter.
 You can find it here: https://www.python.org/downloads/

 # Installation